arcanistzed/scs/README.md

 #### `stopTutorial(close = false)`

-This will stop the tour from showing everytime the page is loaded unless the user re-enabled the tutorial from within the module settings.
+This will stop the tour from showing every time the page is loaded unless the user re-enabled the tutorial from within the module settings.
-An optional Boolean paramter can be used to also immediately close the tutorial, but this defaults to `false`.
+An optional Boolean parameter can be used to also immediately close the tutorial, but this defaults to `false`.

 #### `changeRound(delta)`